-(64) In order to appropriately supervise monitor and assess the compliance of very large online platforms with the obligations laid down by this Regulation, the Digital Services Coordinator of establishment or the Commission may require access to or reporting of specific data.
-Such a requirement may include, for example, the data necessary to assess the risks and possible harms brought about by the platform's systems, data on the accuracy, functioning and testing of algorithmic systems for content moderation, recommender systems or advertising systems, including, where appropriate training data and algorithms, or data on processes and outputs of content moderation or of internal complaint-handling systems within the meaning of this Regulation.
+(64)In order to appropriately supervise monitor and assess the compliance of very large online platforms and very large online search engines with the obligations laid down by this Regulation, the Digital Services Coordinator of establishment or the Commission may require access to or reporting of specific data.
+Such a requirement may include, for example, the data necessary to assess the risks and possible harms brought about by the platform's or search engine's systems, data on the accuracy, functioning and testing of algorithmic systems for content moderation, recommender systems or advertising systems, including, where appropriate training data and algorithms, or data on processes and outputs of content moderation or of internal complaint-handling systems within the meaning of this Regulation.
 Such data access requests do not include requests to produce specific information about individual recipients of the service for the purpose of determining compliance of the recipients with other applicable Union or national law.
-Investigations by researchers on the evolution and severity of online systemic risks are particularly important for bridging information asymmetries and establishing a resilient system of risk mitigation, informing online platforms, Digital Services Coordinators, other competent authorities, the Commission and the public.
-This Regulation therefore provides a framework for compelling access to data from very large online platforms to vetted researchers vetted by the Digital Services Coordinator of establishment of a very large online platform provider, or the Commission.
-All requirements requests for access to data under that framework should be proportionate and appropriately protect the rights and legitimate interests, including trade secrets and other confidential information, of the platform and any other parties concerned, including the recipients of the service.
+Investigations by researchers on the evolution and severity of online systemic risks are particularly important for bridging information asymmetries and establishing a resilient system of risk mitigation, informing online platforms, online search engines.
+Digital Services Coordinators, other competent authorities, the Commission and the public.
+This Regulation therefore provides a framework for compelling access to data from very large online platforms and very large online search engines to vetted researchers vetted by the Digital Services Coordinator of establishment of a very large online platform provider, or the Commission.
+All requirements-requests for access to data under that framework should be proportionate and appropriately protect the rights and legitimate interests, including trade secrets and other confidential information, of the platform or the search engine and any other parties concerned, including the recipients of the service.